rife2/rife2/README.md

 risk of becoming stale, the logic-less templates are really purely content driven and can generate any text-based format (JSON, XML, HTML, SVG, SQL), ... and much more.

+RIFE2 keeps pace with modern Java too.
+On Java 21 and later, the embedded server runs every request on its own virtual thread, so you write ordinary blocking, sequential code with no reactive API or async plumbing to learn, and continuations and the workflow engine extend that same sequential model across requests.
+Because everything is plain, type-safe Java with no hidden XML, YAML or reflection, RIFE2 is a comfortable fit for AI coding assistants: the compiler and the agent both read your application's structure straight from the source, and its companion build tool, bld, can expose your build commands to agents over the Model Context Protocol.

 *RIFE2 is the red pill*, ready to show you how deep the rabbit hole can go, if you're up for it!